Mukachevo: Early history

-Archaeological excavation suggest that early settlements existed here before the Middle Ages.
+Archaeological excavations suggest that early settlements existed here before the Middle Ages.
 For example, a Celtic oppidum and metal works center that existed in the 3rd-1st century BC were found between the Halish and Lovachka mountains.
 A Thracian fort of the Iron Age (10th century BC) was found on the mountain of Tupcha.
 Around the 1st century the area was occupied by the Carpi people who displaced the local Celts from the area.
 The Slavs settled the territory in the 6th century.